 - The temporal operculum: which lies below the posterior ramus of lateral sulcus.
 This operculum has a superior surface which is hidden in the depth of the lateral sulcus

 Like the superolateral surface, this surface is also marked with sulci and gyri.
-In addition, some white matter are seen on this surface.
-When the cerebral hemispheres are separated from each other by a cut in the midline.
-The corpus callosum (mentioned above under “Commissural fibres”) is a prominent structure on this surface.
+In addition, a few white matter fiber systems are seen on this surface.
+The corpus callosum is a prominent structure on this surface.
 The third ventricle of the brain, as well as some other related structures like the interventrcular foramen (of Monro) – through which the third ventricle communicates with the lateral ventricles, can also be seen on the medial surface.
 Other structures seen on this surface include the thalamus, hypothalamus and cerebral aqueduct (of Sylvius).
-Details of most deep structures seen on this surface are studied in the “Olfactory and Limbic Regions”.

 Anterior to-, posterior to- and above the corpus callosum are the sulci and gyri of the medial surface of the cerebral cortex.
 The most prominent of the sulci is the cingulate sulcus (sulcus cinguli) which follows a curved course parallel to the upper convex margin of the corpus callosum.
 Anteriorly, the sulcus cinguli ends below the rostrum of the corpus callosum, and posteriorly, it turns upwards to reach the superomedial border, a little behind the upper end of the central sulcus.
 The area between the cingulate sulcus and the corpus callosum is the gyrus cinguli (or cingulate gyrus).
 Hence that gyrus is defined by the cingulate sulcus superiorly, and the corpus callosum inferiorly (specifically by the callosal sulcus which wounds around the corpus callosum).